umap-project/umap/docs/administration.md

 ### Import icons automatically

-To import icons on your uMap server, you will need to use command `umap import_pictograms`
+To import icons on your uMap server, you will need to use command `umap import_pictograms`.

-Note, you can get help with `umap import_pictograms -h`
+Note: you can get help with `umap import_pictograms -h`

-In this example, we will import Maki icons.

-First, we download icons from main site.
-Inside the downloaded archive, we keep only the icons folder that contains svg files.
-Place this folder on your server.

-Go inside icons folder and remove tiny icons: `rm *-11.svg`

-Now, we will use imagemagick to convert svg to png.

-`for file in *.svg; do convert -background none $file ${file%15.svg}24.png; done`

-To have white icons use:
-`for file in *.svg; do convert -background none -fuzz 100% -fill white -opaque black $file ${file%15.svg}24.png; done`

-Notes:
-- you may also want to resize image with option `-resize 24x`
-- this solution is not optimal, generated png are blurry.

-This will convert the svg to png and rename them from `*-15.svg` to `*-24.png`

-Now we will import icons.
-Note: icons names must end with `-24.png`
+Basic usage:

-`umap import_pictograms --attribution "Maki Icons by Mapbox" icons`
+    umap import_pictograms --attribution "Maki Icons by Mapbox" path/to/icons/directory/

-Done.
-Icons are imported.
+### Categories

+uMap can render icons grouped into categories.
+When using the import script, any subfolder will be used as category.